konfuzio-ai/konfuzio-sdk/docs/sdk/quickstart_pycharm.md

 #### 1. PyCharm Setup
 PyCharm is a widespread common Integrated Development Environment (IDE) with strong debugging functionalities, which is why we choose PyCharm as our preferred IDE in this context.
-To start off with, please download the Community version of PyCharm for your respective operating system here: https://www.jetbrains.com/de-de/pycharm/download/#section=windows.
+To start with, please download the Community version of PyCharm for your respective operating system here: https://www.jetbrains.com/de-de/pycharm/download/#section=windows.

 Once it is dowloaded, create a new Project in PyCharm (File -> New Project) and choose the location and name for it.
 Please also refer to this documentation for further explanations: https://www.jetbrains.com/help/pycharm/creating-empty-project.html.
 When creating a new project, you need to choose the Python interpreter which will be used for the project.
 Please move on to step 2 to check how to create a new virtual environment for the project.